 - Cost control and budget planning: Complete transparency of AI costs enables precise budget planning and ROI analyses.
 Cost centres can be assigned to individual departments and usage limits defined.

-Relevance and limitations of the AI hub
+Relevance and limitations of the central AI services platform

 The approach outlined here allows organisations with a wide range of technical implementations to gain initial experience with the productive use of generative AI and offers employees a central point of contact.
 It can also simplify administration and reduce the risk of shadow AI.